comprobo25/comprobo25.github.io/in-class/day13.md

 Your next goal is to choose a range of values that can successfully locate the ball.
 In order to see if your ``binary_image`` successfully segments the ball from other pixels, you should visualize the resultant image using the ``cv2.namedWindow`` (for compatibility with later sample code you should name your window ``threshold_image``) and ``cv2.imshow`` commands (these are already in the file, but you should use them to show your binarized image as well).

-> Super, super, super important: don't put the ``cv2.namedWindow`` or ``cv2.imshow`` inside the ``process_image`` function.
-You can only call OpenCV functions that display graphical objects from your main thread (follow the template of what's already there).
+> Super, super, super important: any interaction with opencv's GUI functios (e.g., ``cv2.namedWindow`` or ``cv2.imshow``) should only be done inside of ``loop_wrapper`` or ``run_loop`` functions (this is because you want to interact with the UI of OpenCV from the same thread).

 > Also important: white pixels will correspond to pixels that are in the specified range and black pixels will correspond to pixels that are not in the range (it's easy to convince yourself that it is the other way around, so be careful).

 #### Debugging Tips

-The first thing that might be useful is to display the color values for a particular pixel in the image as you hover your mouse over it.
-To accomplish this, add the following line to your ``__init__`` function.
-This lines will register a callback function to handle mouse events (the callback function will be inserted next, see below).
+We have added some code so that when you hover over a particular pixel in the image we display the r, g, b values.
+If you are curious, we do that using the following line of code.

 ```python
         cv2.setMouseCallback('video_window', self.process_mouse_event)
 ```

-Then add the callback function to process mouse events, use this code:
+We then added the following mouse callback function.

 ```python
     def process_mouse_event(self, event, x,y,flags,param):